 My eldest prefers to be locked away in the house, creatively writing or drawing her latest piece of work.
 My youngest adores being outside, especially if there is water with which to play.
 Instead of allowing them to embrace their preferred passions, I decided to gently nudge them to get out of the house.
 I made some lunch and packed it up, grabbing some water, insect repellent and my mask (I bought mine, but here is a fab tutorial if you’d like make your own), just in case.
 We then began a little trek through the fields to a neighbouring village.
 It was lovely.
 Almost five and a half miles of excitement as well as a little moaning about legs and feet aching.

-It got me thinking about walking and its many benefits.
+It got me thinking about walking, whether you follow a specific circular route or just go for a wander, and its many benefits.
 Here are seven of them for you:

 - Physical activity